Justin-MacIntosh/Battlecon_Visual/README.md

 A Tutorial for Battlecon is in progress.

-Unique Bases ad Unique Abilities have been added for each character.
+Unique Bases and Unique Abilities have been added for each character.

+A Range Helper allows for undertanding of positioning with respect to the Attack Pair.

 ##Future Additions
-* Range Example
 * Larger Character Selection
 * Lore Snippets per Character